 Risk Assessment

-This is a crucial process at the heart of all safety activities and audits, and mandatory for CE marking and under legislation such as the Management of Health and Safety at Work Regulations.
-It is also part of CE marking of new machinery (the new Machinery Directive 2006/42/EC already in force includes explicit emphasis on a thorough risk assessment).
-The HSE's PUWER ACOP (Approved Code of Practice) makes clear that risk assessment is an essential part of PUWER conformity (although it is not specifically called for in those regulations).
+This crucial process is at the heart of all safety activities, and is mandatory for CE marking.
+For PUWER, the HSE’s PUWER ACOP (Approved Code of Practice) makes clear that risk assessment is an essential part of conformity (although it is not specifically called for in the PUWER regulations).

-There are several methods of conducting a risk assessment, but they all entail the identification of hazards and the estimation and evaluation of risks.
-Although specialist industries and sectors have evolved their own methods (e.g. nuclear, shipping) our recommended method for most organisations is based on BS EN ISO 14121-1: 2007.
-This standard replaces BS EN 1050 and supports both CE marking and PUWER.
+Although specialist industries and sectors have evolved their own risk assessment methods (e.g. nuclear, shipping) our recommended method for most organisations is based on EN ISO 12100:2010.
+This standard replaces EN ISO 14121-1 and supports both CE marking and PUWER.
 In some cases, notably in process industries, a HAZOP technique is more suitable than this standard.
-In a few isolated instances, risk assessment can be supported by FMEA (Failure Mode & Effect Analysis) and FTA (Fault Tree Analysis).
+In a few instances, risk assessment can be supported by FMEA (Failure Mode & Effect Analysis) and FTA (Fault Tree Analysis).
+We can conduct machine-based, task-based, or Hazop risk assessments and train your staff in the best method for your business.